xuezhen2018/SceneX/README.md

-If you find this code useful for your research, please cite our paper.<br>
+If you find this code useful for your research, please kindly cite our paper.<br>

 ```
 @article{xue2020learning,